rust-lang/book/src/ch17-00-async-await.md

 > the places where an individual program would benefit from the operation being
 > *non*-blocking.

-We could use threads to avoid blocking while downloading files, by using a dedicated thread.
+We could avoid blocking our main thread, by spawning a dedicated thread to download each file.
 But it would be nicer if the call were not blocking in the first place.

 One way to accomplish that would be to use an API built around callbacks.
 For